ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 A radically different way to share your linked data is through a **SPARQL** endpoint.
 SPARQL is a _query language_, like SQL, designed to perform complex search queries in large RDF graphs.
 With SPARQL, you can run queries such as 'which pianists live in the Netherlands', or 'what proteins are involved in signal transductions and related to pyramidal neurons?'.
-SPARQL is without any doupt extremely powerful, but using it as the primary measure to share your RDF data might be difficult for your project.
+SPARQL is without any doubt extremely powerful, but using it as the primary measure to share your RDF data might be difficult for your project.
 If you want one, you will probably need to store your RDF data in a specialized triple store that features a SPARQL endpoint.
 Not many databases do, unfortunately, so you'll be limited to either proprietary solutions or projects with relatively little adoption and support.
 Ask yourself if your users will need to run complex queries on your data.